A ruling by the Supreme Court of Ohio will lead Delaware Area Career Center officials to seek approval for a levy in November.

 The deadline to file the levy request with the county board of elections would be Aug.
 9.

-Freeman said her priority in the coming months would be to look for ways to prevent cuts to educational programming.
+Freeman said her priority in the coming months will be to look for ways to prevent cuts to educational programming.

 "Our first and foremost priority is to continue (providing) a quality education for our students," she said.